 “I think retailers want to improve the customer experience.
 They understand that people don’t want to wait [in lines],” Trigo’s CEO Michael Gabay tells NoCamels, “We develop an ecosystem and a scalable solution for every store.
 We’re not forcing the retailers to change their layout.”

 Gabay, who founded the company alongside his brother Daniel Gabay, now the company’s CTO, says that unlike Amazon, their team wants to focus on the tech and not on the expensive camera system or “sensor fusion” that Amazon uses to create what it calls its “Just Walk Out” technology.
 They also want to give the customer a seamless shopping experience with a virtual checkout without losing the retailer’s character.

 They do this by combining a ceiling-based camera network with machine vision algorithms to identify the customer’s correct shopping items while they are in the store.
 To ensure accuracy, the company has even built a demo store in their offices in Tel Aviv.

 “Most of the big retailers have come to our office,” Gabay says, including huge food chains and major international conglomerates.
-He tells NoCamels the company has struck agreements with major European and American stores, and even one big Israeli retailer that has already installed the firm’s system.
+He tells NoCamels the company is in talks with major European and American stores, and has an agreement with one big Israeli retailer that already installed the firm’s system.
 While he can’t disclose details just yet, Gabay says news about the deals should be announced in just a few weeks time.

 Trigo’s easy way to pay